Your privacy is very important to us. Here at The Parchment Rustler we have a few fundamental principles that we follow:

 If you leave a comment on our site you may opt-in to saving your name, email address and website in cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year.

-Raw access logs are collected by our web host, Tsohost and are used by AWStats for web statistics.
+The Parchment Rustler website uses the Google Analytics service to evaluate website traffic, understand how and when our users interact with our content, and understand how to develop our site in the future.
 These may include several types of non-personally-identifying data which web browsers and servers usually make available, such as the browser type, language preference, referring site, and the date and time of each visitor request.

 Similar data types are also handled by Jetpack, our site statistics plugin.
 The Parchment Rustler’s purpose in collecting non-personally identifying information is to better understand how visitors use its website.